appKODE/frontend-depend/README.md

 - `pnpm release` - Publishes changes to package registry and creates git tags.

 The monorepo uses Changesets to manage versions, create changelogs, and publish to the package registry.
-You'll need to create an NPM_TOKEN and GITHUB_TOKEN and add it to your GitHub repository settings to enable access to the package registry.

 ### Generating the Changelog